Table of Contents:

 – 370m or 900m Ferguson Bay landing to car park areas (depends on where you can park your vehicle)

-Of the “Mystery Portage” that we thought was the Napoleon we knew this – it was a hell of a trail , it would take us about an hour to do, and it would save us two hours of paddling down to the other portage and then back up.
-And that is how we decided to do again a trail we swore we would never set foot on again!
+Of the “Mystery Portage” that we thought was the Napoleon, we knew it was a hell of a trail.
+It would take us about an hour to do, and it would save us two hours of paddling down to the other portage and then back up.
+And that is how we decided to walk a trail a second time we swore we would never set foot on again!

-Except – as our Day One trip notes already made clear – we luckily ended up at the start of the actual Napoleon Portage trail and were spared both the additional paddling that the Pickerel Bay trail would have entailed and the bushwhacking of the “mystery trail”.
+Except – as our Day One trip notes already made clear – we luckily ended up at the start of the actual Napoleon Portage trail and were thus spared both the additional paddling to the Pickerel Bay trail and bushwhacking of the “mystery trail.”

-We unloaded our canoe at 8:15 on the west side of the Napoleon and at 9 we were already paddling across Ferguson Bay to the beach on Sandy Inlet just up from Camp Wanapitei.
+We unloaded our canoe at 8:15 on the west side of the Napoleon Portage trail, and at 9:00 we were already paddling across Ferguson Bay to the beach on Sandy Inlet just up from Camp Wanapitei.
 We had pulled one big rabbit out of that hat!

 The best introduction to Temagami remains Hap Wilson’s book of the same name.
-It has seen a few editions and the sub-titles have changed with the times but it guides you through some choice Temagami canoe routes, giving you not only the information you need to deal with the lakes and rivers – portages, rapids, campsites – but also filling you in on the long and rich history of the area.
-As well, there are tips on gear and camping and canoeing skills for those in need of a primer.
-The first edition, I think, came out in the late 1970’s and these days is considered a worthwhile investment as a collectible!
+It has seen a few editions, and the sub-titles have changed with the times.
+Still, it guides you through some choice Temagami canoe routes, giving you not only the information you need to deal with the lakes and rivers – portages, rapids, campsites – but also filling you in on the long and rich history of the area.
+There are also tips on gear and camping and canoeing skills for those in need of a primer.
+The first edition, I think, came out in the late 1970s and these days is considered a worthwhile investment as a collectible!
 The copy of the edition I’ve got is titled Temagami: A Wilderness Paradise – Canoeing – Kayaking – Hiking and was published in 2011, a reprint of the 2004 edition.

 A long-time favourite, this route tantalizes the adventure spirit with a congenial medley of lakes, creeks and river paddle.
 This route can be taken in either direction; however, caution should be employed while travelling the open stretches of Lady Evelyn Lake, as the wind can toss up metre-high waves in minutes.
 (Temagami, 99)

 The topographical maps maintained by the Canadian Federal Government’s map department still provide the most accurate map information for canoe trippers.
-They are available online for free download if you want to print them yourself– or the parts of them that are relevant to your trip.
-For this trip there are two 1:50,000 topos that cover the entire route.
+They are available online for a free download if you want to print them yourself – or the parts of them that are relevant to your trip.
+For this trip, there are two 1:50,000 topos that cover the entire route.
 Click on the map titles to access them in jpg format –

-The government’s own no-frills folder-based canmatrix collection of maps is one source of the maps.
-Both the 1:50000 and the 1:250,000 and in either tif or pdf format.
-For the maps above go to the 041 folder using the appropriate letters and numbers to get the specific maps.
+The government’s own website, with its no-frills folder-based collection of topographical maps, is the source of the maps.
+Both the 1:50000 and the 1:250,000 are available in TIF and pdf format.
+Go to the 041 Folder for the maps above and use the appropriate letters and numbers to get the specific maps.
 Get started here.

 When we dropped in at the Temagami Outfitters store to buy a copy at the start of our trip, we were told that copies of Jeff’s maps were available – except for the sold-out Central map!
 Luckily we had downloaded digital copies the night before on our way to Temagami from the end of our Steel River trip.

-We ended up buying a copy of the map put out by the Friends of Temagami – a double-sided map with the Obabika Loop on one side and the Maple Mountain area on the other – which did the job nicely.
-Portage and campsite locations and other information is there.
+We bought a copy of the map put out by the Friends of Temagami – a double-sided map with the Obabika Loop on one side and the Maple Mountain area on the other – which did the job nicely.
+Portage and campsite locations and additional information are there.

 For more Temagami canoe tripping, check out the two following posts for possibilities: